 - 1 SECTION 1.
-This act shall be known and may be cited as "The the Civil Rights Act of 2007."
-2007. - 3 SEC.
-2. Section 125.6 of the Business and Professions Code 4 is amended to read: - 125.6. (a) With regard to an applicant, every person who holds a license under the provisions of this code is subject to disciplinary - 7 action under the disciplinary provisions of this code applicable to

-- 8 that person if, because of any characteristic listed or defined in - 9 subdivision (b) or (e) of Section 51 of the Civil Code, he or she - 10 refuses to perform the licensed activity or aids or incites the refusal - to perform that licensed activity by another licensee, or if, because of any characteristic listed or defined in subdivision (b) or (e) of - of any characteristic listed or defined in subdivision (b) or (e) of Section 51 of the Civil Code, he or she makes any discrimination, - or restriction in the performance of the licensed activity.
-Nothing - 15 in this section shall be interpreted to apply to discrimination by - 16 employers with regard to employees or prospective employees, nor shall this section authorize action against any club license issued pursuant to Article 4 (commencing with Section 23425) of Chapter 3 of Division 9 because of discriminatory membership policy.
-The presence of architectural barriers to an individual with physical disabilities that conform to applicable state or local building codes and regulations shall not constitute discrimination under this section.
+This act shall be known and may be cited as the 2 Civil Rights Act of 2007. - 3 SEC.
+2. Section 125.6 of the Business and Professions Code 4 is amended to read: - 5 125.6. (a) (1) With regard to an applicant, every person who 6 holds a license under the provisions of this code is subject to - 7 disciplinary action under the disciplinary provisions of this code - 8 applicable to that person if, because of any characteristic listed or - 9 defined in subdivision (b) or (e) of Section 51 of the Civil Code, - 10 he or she refuses to perform the licensed activity or aids or incites - 11 the refusal to perform that licensed activity by another licensee, - 12 or if, because of any characteristic listed or defined in subdivision - 13 (b) or (e) of Section 51 of the Civil Code, he or she makes any discrimination, or restriction in the performance of the licensed activity.